 1. The Wimbledon Finals

-The men’s finals follows fast on Sunday, as the winners of the semi-final happening today between Novac Djokovic and Shapovalov face the winners of the other semi-final tie pitting Matteo Berrettini’s against Hurkacz.
+Similarly, the men’s finals follows fast on Sunday, as the winners of the semi-final happening today between Novac Djokovic and Shapovalov face the winners of the other semi-final tie pitting Matteo Berrettini’s against Hurkacz.
 Watch the Men’s Finals live on SuperSport Tennis (214), at 14:00 CAT.

 2. Nigerian Idol Finale

+Thirdly, the Nigerian Idols!
 The winner of the Nigerian Idol season 6 will be nobody’s mate, with a cash prize of N30m, brand new SUV, 6 track EP recording deal and many other goodies.
 Catch the finals this Sunday 11th on Africa Magic at 7pm.
 The weekend is filled with back to back content.

 3. Euro2020 Final

-Sunday night sees England, in the finals for the first time, face off at Wembley against Italy, 1-time winners of the Euros.
+Lastly, sunday night sees England, in the finals for the first time, face off at Wembley against Italy, 1-time winners of the Euros.
 Catch what promises to be a pulsating final live on Supersport and Startimes at 21:00 CAT.

 The latest news to storm Nigerians after a trying period this year is the increase in electricity tariff.
 As approved by the Regulator; the revised Service Reflective Tariff (SRT) would take electricity tariff plans a spike higher; resulting in fewer units for buying consumers.

 SRT was meant to take effect from September 1st, 2020 but was suspended after the Federal Government, Labour Unions, and other stakeholders met to discuss concerns raised about the tariff increase.
 However, the Nigerian Electricity Regulatory Commission (NERC) approved the tariff spike after a brief wait.